wooknick/wooknick/README.md

 - Check out my [portfolio](https://parkminwook.com/)!!

 ### One more thing ✨
-- I'm currently looking for a job.
+- Any collaboration is welcome.
 Don't hesitate to contact me.
 - Have a nice day:)

 <!--